Home ownership

 The ethnic groups used in the data

-For data analysed by ethnicity, the 18 standardised ethnic groups from the 2011 Census are shown.
+Data is shown for the 18 ethnic groups from the 2011 Census.

 Methodology